Hello everybody and welcome to this online Python programming course.

 The syntax is rather similar except in some functions and some different things that we’re going to cover, of course, but most of the time it is rather similar.
 We’re going to use Python 3 as we said because that is something that is going to be used next year.
 Every Python 2 platform will have to update itself to the Python 3 and therefore, we are going to download Python 3 but more about that in the next lecture.

 First Of All, Let Us Talk About Who This Course Is For.

 Well, for example if you are a student and you want to learn some Python programming this will be a perfect course for you because we’re going to cover everything from the very beginning of Python programming to some more advanced stuff later on.

-Nothing really too advanced because this course is mostly aimed towards the beginners.
-We are going to cover everything from basics in great details so you can understand Python programming at a whole another level.
+Nothing really too advanced because this course is mostly aimed towards beginners.
+We are going to cover everything from basics to great details so you can understand Python programming at a whole other level.

 Of course, even if you want to make this your career and become a Python developer or web developer with Python, you can take this course and you will learn a lot from it.
 We know that there are a lot of subjects covering Python such as web developing, scripting, networking in Python, writing simple programs, writing something that will automate different tasks, and so on and so on.

 We will cover all of these things but first of all, we will be downloading the Python 3 for our Windows 10 machine and all for the Ubuntu and Mac OS.
 I will show you how to download for the Ubuntu and the Mac OS or I will show you the commands that you will use to download, but we will be mostly coding in the Windows 10 environment.